Sustainability & Recycling

 These products have different uses from the disinfectant wipes you use to clean your counters in the bathroom and kitchen, to the glass cleaner you use on your mirrors and windows, to the liquid soaps you use to wash your hands and dishes.
 ACE is challenging individuals to have better habits, recycle your household products found in the bathroom, laundry room, and kitchen.
 It is an easy resolution that can turn into a beneficial environmental habit.

 Remember to look for the recycling symbol on each product and to read the label.
-Every product provides proper disposal information and if these products are recyclable that will be indicated on the label.
-Each state has different rules and regulations about what kinds of plastic, glass, and aerosol cans can be recycled, to find out your state recycling regulations, visit How2Recycle.info.
+Every product provides proper disposal information, and if these products are recyclable that will be indicated on the label.
+Each state has different rules and regulations about what kinds of plastic, glass, and aerosol cans can be recycled, so to find out your state recycling regulations, visit How2Recycle.info.

 It is also important to remember that all product containers must be empty before you #PutItInTheBin, some also require that you rinse them.
 Always read the label for proper and recycling instructions before disposal.